alphagov/re-build-systems-test/docs/docs_for_team/README.md

 ## How to set up a job using Jenkinsfile

-This is an [example of a project] that can be built using this Jenkins platform - there you can see how we defined its [Jenkinsfile].
+We have an [example of a project] that can be built using this Jenkins platform - it has a [Jenkinsfile] that can be used as a reference when working through this README.

-You can build that project by running the `build-sample-java-app` job, which should be in your Jenkins by default.
+That project is built by running the `build-sample-java-app` job, which should be in your Jenkins by default.

-There are a number of steps to set up a job using Jenkinsfile:
+There are a number of steps to set up a job using Jenkinsfile each of which will be explained below:

 * Build a Docker image for the Jenkins agent

 * Publish the Docker image

-* Setup a Docker Cloud in Jenkins
+* Link the Docker image to your Jenkins

-* Specify the Docker Cloud in the Jenkinsfile
+* Specify the Docker Image label in the Jenkinsfile

 * Create the Jenkins job

-Let's describe them one by one.

 ### Build a Docker image for the Jenkins agent